thepatchworkpress/thepatchworkpress/content/scrapbook/august-25.md

 Will I be following in my partner's footsteps and becoming a Linux user?
 Stay tuned.

-## CHAPTER 2: Sleepover Arts and Crafts
+## CHAPTER TWO: Sleepover Arts and Crafts

 Meanwhile, I made this awesome collage during an arts and crafts hangout with my friend: